On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: A local solution operator for -concave configuration

 \section{A local $\db$ solution operator for $(q+1)$-concave configuration}

-We recall again from \rp{hf} the approximate local homotopy formula for a $(0,q)$ form $f$: \eq{f=l11} f=L_1^1f+L_2^2f+L_{12}^{12}f+\db H_q f+H_{q+1}\db f. \eeq As the strictly $(n-q)$-convex case, we will show that $L^1_1f, L^2_2f$ vanish when the boundary is $(q+1)$-concave and the Leray mappings $g_1,g_2$ are chosen appropriately.
-However, the boundary integral $L^{12}_{12}f$ may not vanish.
+We recall from \rp{hf} the approximate local homotopy formula \eq{f=l11} f=L_{1;q}^1f+L_{2;q}^2f+L_{12;q}^{12}f+\db H_q f+H_{q+1}\db f. \end{equation} As the strictly $(n-q)$-convex case, we will show that $L^1_{1;q}f, L^2_{2;q}f$ vanish when the boundary is $(q+1)$-concave and the Leray mappings $g_1,g_2$ are chosen appropriately.
+However, the boundary integral $L^{12}_{12;q}f$ may not vanish.
 We will show that this term is $\db$-closed for a $\db$-closed $f$, and this allows us to use a third Leray mapping to transform it into a genuine $\db$ solution operator $f=\db H_qf$ for possibly different $H_q$.
 Thus, the $(q+1)$ concavity is sufficiently to construct a $\db$ solution operator.

-The presence of $L_{12}^{12}f$ will lead to a subtlety.
+The presence of $L_{12;q}^{12}f$ will lead to a subtlety.
 For a local homotopy formula for forms which are not necessarily $\db$-closed, we however need an {\it extra} negative Levi eigenvalue, which will be assumed at the end of the section.